 This post is also available in: Français (French)

 Pyot and Albert Thiry, The Artists of Vallauris, Two Lives, One Work (book) by Marie-Pascale Suhard.
-Editions Joël Garcia.
+Joël Garcia Publishers.
 Volume 1.
-First book in the Vallauris Artists series.
+First book in the series on the artists of Vallauris.
+French texts.
 2005.
-Hardcover book in very good, like-new condition.
-French texts.
-91 pages, dimensions 12.20 x 8.07 inches.
+Hardcover book in very good condition, like new.
+91 pages, dimensions 31 x 20.5 cm / 12.20×8.07 inches.

-A French ceramicist couple from Vallauris.
-Originally from Nice, the Thiry family settled in the famous pottery village of Vallauris in 1943.
-After studying at the École des Arts Décoratifs in Nice, Albert Thiry continued his training as an intern in various pottery workshops, including Saltalamacchia, Sagan, and Charles Voltz.
-Returning from the Algerian War in 1956, in Vallauris, he worked as a decorator for six years with Claire and René Batigne, who ran the Tapis Vert workshop, and rubbed shoulders with Marcel Vertès and Anton Prinner who introduced him to sculpture.
-That same year (1956), before leaving for Algeria, he married Pyot Gavaudan (1933, born in Eygalières), who worked at the Giraud workshops as a decorator and model maker, after having attended the School of Decorative Arts in Nice (1953) and having worked at the Concarneau workshop.
+A French couple of ceramicists from Vallauris.
+Originally from Nice, the Thiry family settled in the renowned pottery village of Vallauris in 1943.
+After studying at the School of Decorative Arts in Nice, Albert Thiry continued his training as an apprentice in various pottery workshops, notably with Saltalamacchia, Sagan, and Charles Voltz.
+Returning from the Algerian War in 1956, he joined Claire and René Batigne, who ran the Tapis Vert workshop, as a decorator for six years in Vallauris, where he worked alongside Marcel Vertès and Anton Prinner, who introduced him to sculpture.
+That same year (1956) before his departure for Algeria, he married Pyot Gavaudan (1933, born in Eygalières), who worked at the Giraud workshops as a decorator and model maker, after attending the School of Decorative Arts in Nice (1953) and working at the Concarneau workshop.

-Feel free to check out the additional photos at the top left, thank you!
+Please feel free to take a look at the additional photos on the top left, thank you!

 Updating